cloro

 Bright Data homepage

-Bright Data’s Scraping Browser is a headful Chrome instance hosted on their infrastructure that rotates 72M+ residential and mobile IPs and fingerprints to look like real user traffic.
-The Web Unlocker product automatically solves CAPTCHA challenges.
-Best fit for teams scraping at very high volume or for whom the proxy infrastructure is the binding constraint.
+Bright Data’s Scraping Browser is a headful Chrome instance that rotates 72M+ residential and mobile IPs and fingerprints like real traffic.
+The Web Unlocker product solves CAPTCHA challenges automatically.
+Best fit for very high volume or when proxy infrastructure is the binding constraint.

 Key features